 A15: What advice would you give to aspiring young designers?

 PF: I would advise you to give it all you’ve got and try new and exciting things.
 Find a group of creative’s that can help you and you can help too, that are inspiring, motivational, and hard working.
 Because you will need some help on the way, it’s not an easy road.

 A15: What are your trend predictions for this coming season?

 PF: We do follow trends, but for Kepaza it’s most important to follow the theme of the collection, find new and creative ideas, and have a playful side.
 I think the most important thing is to find trends you love and can help make your life better and more positive!

 A15: Tell us about the future plans for Kepaza, what’s next for the brand?

 PF: There is a lot happening at Kepaza at the moment.
-The fantastic thing with having your own brand is that you don’t know what the next day is going to be like, it can change in minutes!
-But we are going to continue to build our brand, work with amazing people and to get out brand out to the world.
+The fantastic thing about having your own brand is that you don’t know what the next day is going to be like, it can change in minutes!
+But we are going to continue to build our brand, work with amazing people, and get our brand out to the world.

 For more information and to shop the new collection online, visit: kepaza.no